laylascott/Be-My-Buddy/README.md

 # Be My Buddy
 You can clone this repo to your computer and run it to see it for yourself.
  [Directions for Running](#Running-your-App)
+ > Note I made some CSS style changes that are not described here but you can find them in the repo code.

 # Set Up Guide

 Hi, Anya!
 Follow these steps to get your repository code up and running.